BIAPT/Scripts/Cosine Similarity/README.md

 8. Using that subset of averaged data point it does the same thing to the individual participant data in order to make sure that both frequency count vector are of the same length.
 9. It finally ask for the region ('Anterior' or 'Posterior') to do the analysis on and sift the channels from both headsets.
 10. It calculate the cosine similarity on that sifted dataset.

+Here what experiment_2_calculate_cosine_similarity_against_conditions.m does:
+1. The script ask for two data set from the same participant + the eeg_info location file.
+2. It ask for the motif to compare ('M1' or ...
+'M13') and extract that motif from both the data points.
+3. It normalize the motif for the individual participant.
+4. It finally ask for the region ('Anterior' or 'Posterior') to do the analysis on and sift the channels from both datasets.
+5. It calculate the cosine similarity on that sifted dataset.

 ## Future
 The script work by going through a series of menu that will ask you for parameters while the it is running.